lbryio/lbry.tech/documents/contribute.md

 ## Repository Overview

 Typical usage of LBRY does not involve a single piece of software, but several interacting components.
 If you're new to LBRY, our [Ecosystem Overview](/overview#ecosystem-overview) will teach you how various components interact.
+For more technical details, see our [spec](/spec).

 If you want to contribute to LBRY, there's definitely something for you!
 The first step is to figure out what project to work on.